Imagine a life lived freely and fully — and in service to the world.

 The Reverend Tim Patterson founded The Servant Leadership School of Greensboro in 1991 after personally discovering the power of merging an inner spiritual journey with his outward-focused professional life as a priest.
 Inspired by thought-leaders Bennett Sims, Robert Greenleaf and Gordon Cosby, Tim crafted a curriculum to teach students in Greensboro, North Carolina, how the wisdom of servant leadership transforms individual lives and, by extension, the world.
 For more than 25 years, our curriculum’s intellectual framework and spiritual practices have sparked students to uncover their true selves, live out their call, and impact their community.

-We continuously update our curriculum to reflect how the latest discoveries across a variety of disciplines confirm and expand upon ancient wisdom.
+We continuously update our spiritual practices and workshops to reflect how the latest discoveries across a variety of disciplines confirm and expand upon ancient wisdom.
 With the launch of Second Breath, we’re able to make these learning experiences available to people well beyond our Greensboro home — an important part of our mission to empower as many as possible in co-creating a better world.

 Second Breath: The meaning behind the name